wigginslab/vc-matcher/README.md

 Set the following environment variables

 * port- port to serve the app on
-* host - host to serve the app on
+* host- host to serve the app on
-* crunchbase_key - your api key for Crunchbase
+* crunchbase_key- your api key for Crunchbase

  ```python
 pip install -r requirements.txt